JupiterBroadcasting/jupiterbroadcasting.com/test/Readme.md

     `pytest --base-url http://localhost:1313 e2e/*`

-3. Add your town test to the e2e folder and get coding!
+3. Add your own test to the e2e folder and get coding!